-The following will be used to determine which teams play at their home site in the first round of the playoffs.
-Home site goes to the team with the higher division ranking.
-For example, a division winner gets home site over a second-place team.
+If a Playoff Tournament includes a round prior to Playoff Saturday, the following will be used to determine which team plays at their home site in that playoff round.
+Home site goes to the team with the higher division ranking (ignoring teams of the alternate class by mentally shifting same class teams ahead in rank).
+For example, a 1st rank A-Team gets home site over a 2nd rank A-Team, even if the 1st rank A-Team is only 1st rank after removing B-Teams.
 In the event of a tie, a coin toss, conducted by the playoffs Playoff Chair, will determine who gets home site.